momochi000/pomodoro_arcade/README.md

   + Looks like this will have to wait, font-awesome-rails gem doesn't use font awesome 4.0 yet

+#### Test that timer behaves properly when rest period begins while phone sleeps
+  + It should simply start the rest period once the phone or device continues operation of the js

+#### Use html5 vibrate if phone volume is down
+  + Is this even possible?

 #### Add ability to reward self for progress
 #### Levels / leveling up
 #### Share progress with friends